Do you want to make a good first impression?

 It is a stand-alone text, approximately 200-300 words, that provides a snapshot of your whole thesis.
 After having read your abstract, your reader should be able to answer the following questions.

-Click on each question button to see more:
+Click on each question below to see more:

 Developing the abstract for the thesis